monome/docs/grid/studies/processing/index.md

 }
 ```

-Since `s` is either 0 or 1, when we multiply it by 15 we get off or full brightness.
+Since `s` is either 0 or 1, multiplying it by 15 provides either no light or full brightness.
 We set the LED location according to the position of the incoming key press, x and y.

-We changed the `led` array, so we specify that the grid need refreshing:
+We changed the `led` array, so we specify that the grid needs to be refreshed:

 ```java
 dirty = true;